Vector4-new/RobloxFDLauncherLinux/README.md

 https://github.com/Twig6943/RobloxGraphicsSwitcherForLinux/tree/main/RFD (2020L configs will more than most likely not work.)
 ## Known issues ⚠
 #EXPERIMENTAL XAMPP VERSION
+•Anything barely works if you're using XAMPP beta version pls use devilbox (version 3.4) !.

 •You might experience permissions issues with the webserver!

 ### Hosting 🌐
+•Tycoon games saving doesn't work with devilbox/xampp.
+If you're going to host a tycoon game use this: https://archive.org/details/roblox-unfiltered (Rename Roblox Launcher.exe to rl.exe and then run sudo wine rl.exe (UwAmp.exe might not work if you don't use sudo.)
+That being said it should be all good with devilbox (not with xampp anything barely works with xampp) if you're just joining the tycoon game.

+•2022M Hosting/Joining doesn't work with devilbox/xampp.
+Use Webserver_2022M_start.sh or download this https://archive.org/details/roblox-unfiltered (Rename Roblox Launcher.exe to rl.exe and then run sudo wine rl.exe (UwAmp.exe might not work if you don't use sudo.)

 •Hosting 2014M does not work.
 •2015M either does not stop the server when interrupted, or takes a long time.